 Magic Kingdom Fireworks Dessert Party Viewing Area

 You'll need to show your wristband to enter the reserved area.
 You can enter the area anytime after checking in at the restaurant.
 Cast members recommended heading over about 30 minutes before showtime.
 The majority of people were already in their spots by then, so you'll still have to wait a bit.
 It will seem more crowded because most people were sitting down.
-Once the Beacons of Magic started (about 15 minutes before), nearly everyone stood up and moved forward, allowing for more room.
+Once the music started, nearly everyone stood and moved forward, creating more room.

 You get an almost-centered view of the castle and are a near-perfect distance away to take in the fireworks.
-You'll need to be mindful of lampposts and other obstacles as you pick your spot (we found the two large spotlights our biggest hindrances, but we were able to find a spot just in between).
+You'll need to be mindful of lampposts and other obstacles as you pick your spot (we found the two large spotlights to be our biggest hindrance, but we were able to find a spot just in between).

-Note for the Treats & Seats, you'll be viewing from your seats at the Tomorrowland Terrace patio.
+Note for the Seats & Sweets, you'll be viewing from your seats at the Tomorrowland Terrace patio.
 Though we have not viewed the fireworks from here yet, the location provides an off-center, slightly more faraway view.
-The benefit is everyone is sitting and no one is blocking your view.
+The benefit of this particular Disney dessert party is that everyone is sitting, and no one is blocking your view.

 Should You Go to a Magic Kingdom Fireworks Dessert Party?